waywardphilosopher/parami/src/data/blog/Practice/2026-04-19-philosophy-as-practice-17.md

 We'll explore Zen meditation next time (from another tradition).
 But for your homework, I want you to stay with your koan.
 Repeat it, ask what it means, think it through, try to make sense of it, mistrust any moments where you think you've **got** it (maybe there's nothing to get), keep asking what it means... and see what it does to your life and your experience.
 Leave your notes on Canvas.

+You can also read the rest of the passage from Línjì

 &nbsp;